LorenzoCazzaro/LorenzoCazzaro.github.io/_pages/teaching.md

 I am always looking for motivated students who enjoy working on the research topics in which I'm interested!
 If you want to discuss details about possible topics for a Bachelor's and Master's thesis, feel free to drop me an email!

 Here you can find a list of (co-)supervised students and the title of the topic of their thesis:
+- Maksim Kovalkov (Bachelor's student), *Reinforcement Learning for Web Crawling* (ongoing project, co-supervised with prof. Stefano Calzavara), a.y.
+2023/2024.
+- Matteo Schiocchet (Bachelor's student), *Poisoning Attacks Against Tree-Based Models* (co-supervised with prof. Stefano Calzavara), a.y.
+2023/2024.
+- Daniel Andrei Bercu (Bachelor's student), *Realistic Evasion Attacks Against Machine Learning Models* (co-supervised with prof. Stefano Calzavara), a.y.
+2023/2024.
+- Donald Gera (Bachelor's student), *Watermarking Decision Tree Ensembles* (co-supervised with prof. Stefano Calzavara), a.y.
+2023/2024.
-- Massimo Vettori (Bachelor's student), *Black-box Certification of Robustness of ML Models* (ongoing project, co-supervised with prof. Stefano Calzavara), a.y.
+- Massimo Vettori (Bachelor's student), *Black-box Certification of Robustness of ML Models* (co-supervised with prof. Stefano Calzavara), a.y.
 2022/2023.
 - Shehzad Inayat (Master's student), *Certifying Robustness of Machine Learning Models Utilizing Adversarial Attack Transferability* (co-supervised with prof. Stefano Calzavara), a.y 2022/2023.
-- Simone Jovon (Bachelor's student), *Analysis of the efficacy of CodeQL for detecting XSS vulnerabilities in Javascript* (co-supervised with prof. Stefano Calzavara), a.y.
+- Simone Jovon (Bachelor's student), *Analysis of the Efficacy of CodeQL for Detecting XSS Vulnerabilities in Javascript* (co-supervised with prof. Stefano Calzavara), a.y.
 2021/2022.

 ## Teaching Activity